projectsveltos/sveltos/docs/events/addon_event_deployment.md

 default     front-my-service        app.kubernetes.io/name=MyApp          10m40s
 ```

-### Yet another example
+### Example: Service Event Trigger

-In following example, we want to create an Ingress in the namespace eng as soon as at least one Service is created exposing https port.
+In this example, we want to create an Ingress in the namespace `eng` as soon as at least one Service is created exposing the HTTPS port.

-Following EventSource instance will match any Service in namespace *eng* exposing either port 443 or port 8443.
+The below EventSource instance will match any Service in namespace *eng* exposing either port 443 or port 8443.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1